BREED DESCRIPTION & INFORMATION

 Today, the Belgian Shepherd Dog is not only an excellent companion and friend, but he is seen competing in many sports and activities, including: Conformation, Obedience, Agility, Flyball, Herding, and Tracking.
 Belgians also excel as Search and Rescue Dogs because of their intelligence, endurance, agility and excellent scenting abilities.

-There are four distinct coat types, differing in colour, which give the four varieties of the Belgian Shepherd Dog breed distinguishing charactistices for each variety.
+There are four distinct coat types, differing in colour, which give the four varieties of the Belgian Shepherd Dog breed distinguishing charactistics for each variety.
 The Groenendael and Tervuren are long-haired, the Malinois is short-haired, and the Laekenois is rough-haired.

 The Groenendael is either completely black or black with a limited amount of white.